tcallred/advent-2021-clojure/README.md

 # advent-2021-clojure

-A Clojure library designed to ... well, that part is up to you.
+My solutions to 2021 Advent of Code

 ## Usage

-FIXME
+Use Calva or Cider to jack-in and evaluate the results inline.

 ## License

-Copyright © 2021 FIXME
+Copyright © 2021 Taylor Allred

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at